DavidSA06/DavidSA06.github.io/osa.md

 ## LXI National Congress of Physics

 At the LXI National Congress of Physics, my chapter met [Dr. William Phillips](https://en.wikipedia.org/wiki/William_Daniel_Phillips), winner of the 1997 Nobel Prize in Physics.
-We took the opportunity to learn about his ideas and ask for advice on life in research and how to share the knowledge obtained in the laboratory.
+We took the opportunity to learn about his ideas and ask for advice on life in research and how to share the knowledge obtained in the laboratory, you can download the meeting summary [here](https://drive.google.com/file/d/140cQXGWDPc1ejXlchRGBT12kZyrvAhIK/view?usp=sharing).

 <figure>
   <img